Basic Bricklaying and Cement Mixing Guide for Beginners

 3. Lay Down the First Course of Bricks

 - Pick up your brick.
 Make sure you have a comfortable grip

-- Add mortar to the end of the next brick, making sure you leave a full vertical joint.
+- Add mortar to the end of the brick to create a vertical joint.

-- After you have your 4 bricks laid, pop your level on top.
-Obviously you want the bubble to be perfectly central in the the middle of it.
+- After you have laid four bricks, pop your level on top.
+You want the bubble to be perfectly central.

 - Plumb the two end bricks and place your level across vertically across the 3 so that you can 'range them in'.
 There should be no gaps between the brick and the level.